kris-brown/CombinatorialEnumeration.jl/docs/src/index.md

 As a final throught here, the entire sketch might be conceived as a *product* of `Grph` and `JointSurj`.
 Implementing limits of sketches is much more challenging than colimits, so this feature may take a while before it is ready.

+## Aside: Notes on categories of sketch models
+Just for reference, from "Toposes, Triples and Theories" (Barr and Wells)

+- Theorem 4.3: Every FP-theory has an extension to an LE-theory which has the same models in any LE-category.
+- Theorem 4.4 : The category of set-valued models of a left exact theory has arbitrary limits and all filtered colimits; moreover, these are preserved by the set-valued functors of evaluation at the objects of the theory.
+- Theorem 4.1: (outlines which kinds of sketches have which kinds of (co)limits)